JavaPosseRoundup/wtf-code-of-conduct/README.md

 Points of Contact
 -----------------

-We recognize that managing harassment at the Winter Tech Forum is not the job of its recipients.
+We recognize that enforcing this CoC is not the job of those who are being harassed.
 The conference organizer and delegated individuals (*contact persons*) will make themselves available to address any & all complaints of harassment, and the relevant contact information for them will be made available to participants on arrival at the conference, during the